|

 lawsuit accusing the studio of citing a fake movie

 critic in ads for several films.
+The lawsuit,

-The lawsuit, originally filed by California moviegoers,
+originally filed by California moviegoers, claimed

-ad for the action-comedy, a critic identified as "David
+action-comedy, a critic identified as "David Manning

-Manning of The Ridgefield Press" was quoted as calling
+of The Ridgefield Press" was quoted as calling

 star Heath Ledger "this year's hottest new star!"
 In